Ernyoke/certified-aws-advanced-networking-specialty/07-security/network-firewall.md

         - Domain lists allow us to define good or bad lists of domains including protocol types
         - For domain lists there is support for individual domains, wildcards, and there is support for headers in case of HTTP or SNI for HTTPS
         - For **IPS Rules** we need to use the suricata compatible format

+## Firewall Logging

+- We can configure AWS Network Firewall logging for our firewall's stateful engine
+- Logging gives us detailed information about network traffic, including the time that the stateful engine received a packet, detailed information about the packet, and any stateful rule action taken against the packet
+- The logs are published to the log destination that we've configured, where we can retrieve and view them
+- Firewall logging is only available for traffic that we forward to the stateful rules engine.
+We forward traffic to the stateful engine through stateless rule actions and stateless default actions in the firewall policy